Do Ants Hibernate? Discover Where Ants Go During Winter

 Carpenter AntsWood structures, wall voidsSemi-active indoors4-5 months

-Odorous House AntsDeep soil, consolidated nestsFull dormancy5-6 months
+Odorous House AntsDeep soil, combined nestsFull dormancy5-6 months

 Winter AntsShallow nests, leaf litterMore active in cool weatherYear-round